-Uganda: Traveling girl from Congo dies of Ebola
+Uganda: 9-year-old girl from Congo dies of Ebola

 In June, a family of Congolese with some sick family members crossed into Uganda via a bush path.
 Two of them later died of Ebola, and the others were transferred back to Congo.

-“It is critical we continue to be on high alert in high-risk areas and empower communities to be prepared in order to contain the virus,” the International Federation of Red Cross and Red Crescent Societies said after a case of Ebola case was confirmed in Uganda.
+“It is critical we continue to be on high alert in high-risk areas and empower communities to be prepared in order to contain the virus,” the International Federation of Red Cross and Red Crescent Societies said.

 Uganda has had multiple outbreaks of Ebola and hemorrhagic fevers since 2000.

 Because the 9-year-old Ebola victim passed through an official entry point this week, Ugandan health authorities believe she had no contact with any Ugandan.
+But at least five other Congolese, including attendants to patients, who shared an ambulance with the sick girl have been identified by Ugandan officials as Ebola contacts.
+Four of them have since been taken back to Congo for vaccination and monitoring, said Joyce Moriku Kaducu, Ugandan minister of state in charge of primary health care.

 Ebola has killed nearly 2,000 people in eastern Congo since August 2018.
 The disease is spread through contact with the bodily fluids of an infected person.

-WHO said Friday that cases have reached 3,000 in Congo, with 1,893 confirmed deaths and some 900 survivors.
+WHO said Friday that cases have reached 3,000 in Congo, with 1,893 confirmed deaths and about 900 survivors.

-An average of 80 people per week are sickened by the virus, which has infected most people in Congo’s North Kivu province.
+On average, 80 people per week are sickened by the virus, which has infected most people in Congo’s North Kivu province.

 The Ebola outbreak in eastern Congo hasn’t shown signs of slowing down despite new treatments and vaccines given to more than 200,000 people in the region and the use of two therapeutic treatments being used as part of a clinical trial.